 Fourth Sundays: A.C.T.
 (Action Changes Things)

-ACT Sundays are where we put out spirituality and values into action.
+ACT Sundays are where we put spirituality and values into action.
 Some Sundays you might find us out on in the community serving others, and on some weeks we’ll take action by hosting events that challenge people to make a difference in the world.
 Click here for more information about this month's and upcoming A.C.T.
 Sundays.

 Fifth Sundays: Sabbath Sunday